civican/legisinfo/44-1/bills/C-290/bill_text.md

   **(1)** If the Commissioner has reasonable grounds to suspect that information obtained in the course of an investigation may be used in the investigation or prosecution of an alleged contravention of any Act of Parliament or of the legislature of a province, he or she may, in addition to or in lieu of continuing the investigation, remit the information, at that point in time, to a peace officer having jurisdiction to investigate the alleged contravention, to the Attorney General of Canada or to the Auditor General of Canada.

-### Section 32
+### Section 31

 Paragraph 37(b) of the Act is replaced by the following:

 a situation that has come to his or her attention in the course of carrying out his or her duties exists that constitutes an imminent risk of a danger to the life, health or safety of persons, or to the environment.

-### Section 33
+### Section 32

   **(1)** Paragraphs 38(2)(b) and (c) of the Act are replaced by the following:

-    the number of disclosures received, broken down **by department and region, as well as** by type of wrongdoing, and the number of them that were acted on and those that were not acted on;
+    the number of disclosures received, broken down by department and region, as well as by type of wrongdoing, and the number of them that were acted on and those that were not acted on;

-    the number of investigations commenced under this Act, the number of investigations concluded, the duration of **each** investigation, **the various case outcomes for all** investigations and a summary of investigations that, in the Commissioner's opinion, are of interest to Canadians;
+    the number of investigations commenced under this Act, the number of investigations concluded, the duration of each investigation, the various case outcomes for all investigations and a summary of investigations that, in the Commissioner's opinion, are of interest to Canadians;

   **(2)** Section 38 is amended by adding the following after subsection (2):